-In Paul‘s drawer are 11 pairs of white socks and an unknown number of pairs of black socks.
-If he blindly pulls two socks out of the drawer, with a probability of 15%, he holds a pair of white socks.
+In Paul's drawer are 11 pairs of white socks and an unknown number of pairs of black socks.
+If he blindly pulls two socks out of the drawer, there is a 15% probability that he will be holding a pair of white socks.

 How many pairs of black socks are in Paul‘s sock drawer?

 X= number of socks (22 items are white socks)

 The probability of getting a pair of white socks when making two selections is 15 %, thus P(white pair) = 0.15.

 If P1 (white) is the probability of getting white sock on the first pull, and P2 (white) is the probability of pulling a white sock the second time, then following applies:

 With P1 (white) = 22 / x and P2 (white) = 21 / (x-1)